ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    b.
 If `kdfID` and `aeadID` identify a combination of KDF and AEAD that the
       server is unwilling to use with `skR`, the server returns an error.

-2. Compute an HPKE context using `skR`, a label of "ohttp request", and the encapsulated key `enc`, yielding `context`.
+2. Compute an HPKE context using `skR`, a label of "message/bhttp request", and the encapsulated key `enc`, yielding `context`.

 3. Construct additional associated data, `aad`, from `keyID`, `kemID`, `kdfID`,